Dilip3936/AIMS_Helper/README.md

 	* Turn this toggle **on**.
 This will reveal additional developer options, including the "Load unpacked" button.
 4. **Load Your Extension**
 	* Click the **"Load unpacked"** button that has now appeared.
-	* Navigate to the directory where you have saved your extension's files (the folder containing `manifest.json`, `contentScript.js`, etc.).
+	* Navigate to the directory where you have saved your extension's files (the folder containing `manifest.json`, `pupup.js`, etc.).
-	* Select the folder in which the files are present.
+	* Select the **folder** in which the files are present.
-5. After installing the extension it starts autofillig the captcha whenever the website is loaded
+5. After installing the extension it starts autofilling the captcha whenever the website is loaded

+## Downloading the timetable
+1. Open the course Registration page and click on the extention.
+2. Select which courses to add and optionally add the venue and download the .ics file.
+### Android
+	* Open the .ics file and then select the calender to add the events.
+### Web
+	* Go to calender website.
+	* Then settings>import&export > select the file and select import.

-## Editing the extension
+## Editing/Updating the extension

-* **Reloading Changes**: If you modify your extension's code, you must reload it for the changes to take effect.
+* **Reloading Changes**: If you modify/Update your extension's code, you must reload it for the changes to take effect.
 You can do this from the `chrome://extensions/` page.

+## Known Bugs
+* When selecting the reminder as none, the calenders are choosing the defualt value as 30 mins.
+Thats not the issue with the extention but of the calender provider.
+You can manually turn off the reminder for the events in calender app.